 In Bamboo YAML Specs, artifacts are also required by default.
 This means that a build fails if the artifact can't be published.

-Bamboo Specs YAML allows for a single plan definition in a single YAML file and accepts the following format:
+Bamboo Specs YAML allows for a multiple entities definition in a single YAML file and accepts the following format:

 - Bamboo YAML plan check-out starts with checking out a repository in which it's defined